Yuanyun-Yong/Help-Green-Our-Uni/README.md

 -Show the user's final score, and the current highest score
 - Arrow keys as the control, using arrow keys to indicate which pile to throw the trash in
 - At the end, give bullet points with statistics for waste management, initiatives by Help Green Our Uni if they're interested in reading
-*/
+- Also put the names of some organisations in University of Auckland or Auckland in general if they are interested */